-Do you want to enhance your opportunities for employment in the states and abroad?
-Are you interested in expanding your personal horizons?
-Do you want to better position yourself for success?
+Want to enhance your opportunities for employment in the U.S. and abroad?
+Interested in expanding your personal horizons?
+Want to better position yourself for success?
 Then pursuing a Bachelor of Arts degree in a world language at the University of North Texas might be for you.

-Studying a world language allows you to acquaint yourself with another culture and develop a global perspective.
-It can also strengthen your analytic and interpretive skills, leading to high scores in math and English courses and on entrance exams.
+Studying a world language allows you to familiarize yourself with another culture and develop a global perspective.
+It can also strengthen your analytic and interpretive skills, leading to higher scores in math and English courses and on entrance exams.

-Our graduates have been employed with international companies, airlines, law firms, school districts and universities.
+Our graduates have been employed by international companies, airlines, law firms, school districts and universities.

 Earning your bachelorís degree involves more than just learning to understand, speak, read and write in another language.
-You will gain insights into other cultures and explore literatures and linguistics through required course work and electives.
+Through required course work and electives, youíll gain insights into other cultures and explore literatures and linguistics.

 We work closely with the Study Abroad office to provide multiple opportunities for international work and study.
 These opportunities allow you to immerse yourself in the language and experience the culture first hand.
 They include studying:

-More information on these programs is available at the study abroad website.
+More information on these programs is available at our website.

-We offer a variety of opportunities to practice the languages and learn more about the cultures including conversation groups and film series, and we sponsor honor societies for French, German, Japanese and Spanish.
+We offer a variety of opportunities to practice the languages and learn more about the cultures, including conversation groups and film series.
+We also sponsor honor societies for French, German, Japanese and Spanish.

-Scholarships are available to help you pursue your education.
+Scholarships are available to help you pursue your degree.
 These scholarships are awarded based on academic performance.
 Information about these scholarships is available by contacting the department.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.